Jack Hidary: Politics

-On July 17, 2013, Hidary announced his intent to run as an independent on a new party line called the Jobs and Education Party for New York City Mayor and succeed Michael Bloomberg.
+On July 17, 2013, Hidary announced his intent to run for New York City Mayor as an independent on a new party line called the Jobs and Education Party and succeed Michael Bloomberg.
 The New York Times described his political leanings as "socially progressive, fiscally reserved, and digitally savvy," and his primary goals are to better education, foster small business growth and spur employment across all boroughs, and attract companies and investment to New York.
-One of his primary initiatives is to increase productivity by wiring all of the city’s schools, businesses and neighborhoods for broadband Internet service.
-Another focus is to increase the number of tech incubators and shared workspaces across the city.
-On November 5, 2013, Hidary lost to Bill de Blasio in the mayoral election.
+One of his primary initiatives was to increase productivity by wiring all of the city’s schools, businesses and neighborhoods for broadband Internet service.
+Another focus was to increase the number of tech incubators and shared workspaces across the city.

+On November 5, 2013, Hidary lost to Bill de Blasio in the mayoral election, receiving less than 0.5% of the vote.

+Following the release of campaign records several weeks later, the Wall Street Journal reported that Hidary had "contributed more than $300,000 to his unsuccessful campaign in a possible violation of city campaign finance law."
+The New York City Campaign Finance Board later imposed a fine of $14,433 for various campaign financial violations.